 A fracture is a break in the bone.
 Fractures can be divided into two categories: traumatic fractures and stress fractures.

-Traumatic fractures (also called acute fractures) are caused by a direct blow or impact—like seriously stubbing your toe.
+Traumatic fractures (also called acute fractures) are caused by a direct blow or impact, such as seriously stubbing your toe.
 Traumatic fractures can be displaced or nondisplaced.
-If the fracture is displaced, the bone is broken in such a way that it has changed in position (dislocated).
-Treatment of a traumatic fracture depends on the location and extent of the break and whether it is displaced.
-Surgery is sometimes required.
+If the fracture is displaced, the bone is broken in such a way that it has changed in position (malpositioned).

 Signs and symptoms of a traumatic fracture include:

-• It is not true that “if you can walk on it, it’s not broken.”
-Evaluation by Dr. Hoy is always recommended.
+It is not true that “if you can walk on it, it’s not broken.”
+Evaluation by a foot and ankle surgeon is always recommended.